puppetlabs/puppet-docs/source/guides/scaling_multiple_masters.markdown

     _x-puppet._tcp.site-b.example.com.
 IN SRV 1 75 8140 master-1.site-a.example.com.
     _x-puppet._tcp.site-b.example.com.
 IN SRV 1 25 8140 master-2.site-a.example.com.

-### Option 2: Statically Designate Servers on Agent Nodes

-Manually or with Puppet, change the `server` setting in each agent node's `puppet.conf` file such that the nodes are divided more or less evenly among the available masters.

-This option is labor-intensive and will gradually fall out of balance, but it will work without additional infrastructure.

-### Option 3: Use Round-Robin DNS

-Leave all of your agent nodes pointed at the same puppet master hostname, then configure your site's DNS to arbitrarily route all requests directed at that hostname to the pool of available masters.

-For instance, if all of your agent nodes are configured with `server = puppet.example.com`, you'll configure a DNS name such as:

-    # IP address of master 1:
-    puppet.example.com.
-IN A 192.0.2.50
-    # IP address of master 2:
-    puppet.example.com.
-IN A 198.51.100.215

-For this option, you'll need to configure your masters with `dns_alt_names` before their certificate request is made - [see below.](#before-running-puppet-agent-or-puppet-master)

-### Option 4: Use a Load Balancer

-You can also use a hardware load balancer or a load balancing proxy webserver to redirect requests more intelligently.
-Depending on how it's configured for SSL (either raw TCP proxying, or acting as its own SSL endpoint), you'll need to use a combination of the other procedures in this document.

-Configuring a load balancer is beyond the scope of this document.

 * * *

 Centralize the Certificate Authority